timber/docs/content/v2/reference/timber-post.md

 ### content()

-Gets the actual content of a WP Post, as opposed to post_content this will run the hooks/filters attached to the_content. \This guy will return your posts content with WordPress filters run on it (like for shortcodes and wpautop).
+Gets the actual content of a WordPress post.

+As opposed to using `{{ post.post_content }}`, this will run the hooks/filters attached to the `the_content` filter.
+It will return your post’s content with WordPress filters run on it – which means it will parse blocks, convert shortcodes or run `wpautop()` on the content.

+If you use page breaks in your content to split your post content into multiple pages, use `{{ post.paged_content }}` to display only the content for the current page.

 `content( int $page = '', $len = -1 )`